 Only holders of record of our Class A common stock, Class B common stock, Class C common stock and Class D common stock (each such designation having par value \$0.00001 per share) at the close of business on March 14, 2022, the record date, will be entitled to notice of, and to vote at, the Annual Meeting.
-On that date, we had 107,246,495 shares of Class A common stock outstanding and entitled to vote, 96,933,192 shares of Class B common stock outstanding and entitled to vote and 28,325,833 shares of Class D common stock outstanding and entitled to vote.
-Holders of outstanding shares of Class A common stock, Class B common stock and Class D common stock vote together as a single class on all matters on which stockholders are entitled to vote generally (except as may be required by law).
+On that date, we had 107,246,495 shares of Class A common stock outstanding and entitled to vote, 96,933,192 shares of Class B common stock outstanding and entitled to vote, 1,654,825 shares of Class C common stock outstanding and entitled to vote and 28,325,833 shares of Class D common stock outstanding and entitled to vote.
+Holders of outstanding shares of Class A common stock, Class B common stock, Class C common stock and Class D common stock vote together as a single class on all matters on which stockholders are entitled to vote generally (except as may be required by law).